vyttieri/scryer/README.md

 - `VITE_GOOGLE_MAPS_API_KEY` needs to be set in `scryer-frontend/.env`
 - In MySQL: `CREATE DATABASE scryer;`; `CREATE USER 'scryer'@'localhost' IDENTIFIED BY 'onestepgpsr00lz';` `GRANT ALL PRIVILEGES ON scryer.* TO 'scryer'@'localhost' WITH GRANT OPTION;`

-### Limitations
+### Limitations/Improvements
-- Sending password over HTTP isn't great, would like to use SSL
  - JWT stored in localStorage is vulnerable to malicious JS.
 Worth considering other methods of storage.

 ### Improvements
 - It would be great to define a more generalized API in which the client could request the specific fields they wanted to retrieve from the API.
 Since this project is limited in scope I opted to build an endpoint that serves exactly the data the client needs.